wordproof/timestamp-standard/ArticleTimestamp.md

 With the included information in the JSON-LD object, third-parties can compare their and your results themselves.

-A WebArticleTimestamp can contain other objects of the same type, which are referred to as revisions.
+A ArticleTimestamp can contain other objects of the same type, which are referred to as revisions.
 The **parent object always contains information about the most recent version of the article**.

 ```json
 <script type="application/ld+json">